 Other ways to say: Dance up a storm, hit the dance floor

-Fun Fact/Origin: The term likely comes from the idea that fast dancing can wear out the carpet or rug beneath your feet.
+Fun Fact/Origin: This phrase likely came from the idea that dancing fast could wear out a carpet like “cutting” into the rug.

 5. Bring the House Down